-Personal care includes those aspects of a service user's daily life, other than personal hygiene, about which they may be concerned.
-This will include the care they receive due to any illnesses, such as pain relief or wound care and general health promotion, such as food and nutrition but also other issues such as cleanliness of the house, laundry, general décor, care of any pets and tidiness of the garden.
-Part of a care worker's role will be to ensure they assist service users to meet these additional needs where it forms part of a care plan.
+Personal care includes those aspects of a resident's daily life, other than personal hygiene, about which they may be concerned.
+This will include the care they receive due to any illnesses, such as pain relief (see later), or wound care and general health promotion, such as food and nutrition (see later) but also other issues such as cleanliness of their room, laundry and general décor.
+Part of a care assistant's role will be to ensure they assist residents to meet these additional needs where it forms part of a care plan.